July 21 – 23, 2026 • Nairobi

 "The Supply of Forest Products and Services from Small-Scale Forests, Agroforestry, Farms, and Community Lands”

-The International Union of Forest Research Organizations (IUFRO) Working Group Small Scale Forestry and Forest History and Traditional Knowledge Conference will be held in Nairobi, Kenya, from 21st to 23rd July 2026, followed by an optional post-conference tour.
+The International Union of Forest Research Organizations (IUFRO) Working Groups on Small-scale Forestry and Forest History and Traditional Knowledge will hold a conference in Nairobi, Kenya, from 21st to 23rd July 2026, followed by an optional post-conference tour.
 The objective of this conference is to exchange knowledge among researchers and other professionals on family and community forest ownership and management, historical facts and narratives of forests, traditional ways of knowing about forests, and related fields.
 The conference will be held at the Kenya Forestry Research Institute, Nairobi, Kenya.

 The conference will bring together researchers, managers, policymakers, and community representatives from across the world in one of the globe’s longest-inhabited landscapes providing a unique focus on understanding how traditional approaches to managing small areas of forests and trees (whether owned individually, by family, or collectively) can be supported and enhanced to ensure sustainable provision of a wide range of products and services.
 While most human societies have developed ways of sustainably managing and using small areas of forests and trees, the social, environmental and institutional characteristics that enable this are highly variable.
 It is important to know how traditional and small-scale forest management can be supported and enhanced to ensure sustainable provision of products and services, especially under pressures of climate change, poverty, and industrialisation.
 Recognising that much of the world’s forest research is oriented to large-scale management by governments and industry, this conference highlights the essential role of small-scale landowners and local people and their forests and trees in addressing the global challenges.